CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M08new-Gettingstarted.md

 ## Explanation of Components

 1. **Microsoft Foundry Project:**
-   The project serves as the central workspace for managing AI resources, model deployments, playground experiences, and guardrail configurations used throughout the lab.
+   The project acts as the central workspace for managing AI resources, model deployments, project settings, and application integration used throughout the lab.

-2. **GPT-5 Model Deployment:**
+2. **GPT-5 Mini Model Deployment:**
-   A generative AI model deployed within the Foundry project that processes user prompts and generates responses based on its training and configured safety settings.
+   A generative AI model deployed within Microsoft Foundry that processes prompts and generates responses for translation, transliteration, language detection, and sentiment analysis tasks.

-3. **Content Safety Guardrails:**
-   Safety controls that evaluate user prompts and model responses for harmful content.
-These guardrails help detect and mitigate risks related to hate speech, violence, sexual content, and self-harm.

-4. **Default Guardrail Configuration:**
-   The built-in content filtering policy applied to model deployments by default.
-It provides a balanced approach to content moderation by blocking potentially harmful content while allowing safe interactions.

-5. **Custom Guardrails:**
-   User-defined content filtering policies that enable organizations to adjust blocking thresholds for specific risk categories and enforce stricter responsible AI requirements.

-6. **Foundry Playground Experience:**
+3. **Chat Playground:**
-   A browser-based interface used to interact with the deployed model, test prompts, observe model behavior, and validate the impact of content filtering settings.
+   A browser-based interface used to interact with the deployed model, experiment with prompts, and evaluate translation and transliteration capabilities before integrating them into an application.

-7. **Prompt and Response Evaluation:**
-   The process by which both user inputs and AI-generated outputs are analyzed against configured guardrail policies before a response is returned to the user.
+4. **Azure AI Foundry SDK:**
+   A Python SDK that enables applications to connect to Microsoft Foundry projects, authenticate securely, and invoke deployed AI models programmatically.

+5. **Translation Functionality:**
+   The capability of the deployed model to convert text from one language to another while preserving the original meaning and context.

+6. **Transliteration Functionality:**
+   The process of converting text from one writing system to another without changing the language or meaning of the original text.

+7. **Language Detection:**
+   A text-processing capability that identifies the language of the input text and can be combined with translation to provide output in a target language.

-8. **Filtered Responses:**
+8. **Sentiment Analysis:**
-   The final outputs returned to users after content safety checks have been applied, helping ensure that harmful or inappropriate content is blocked or moderated according to organizational policies.
+   A natural language processing task that classifies text as Positive, Negative, or Neutral based on the overall tone and sentiment expressed in the content.

+9. **Prompt-Based Processing:**
+   The technique of guiding model behavior through carefully designed prompts, enabling a single deployed model to perform multiple language-related tasks without additional training.

+10. **Application Output:**
+    The results generated by the model, including translated text, transliterated text, detected language information, and sentiment classifications, which are displayed to the user through the Python application.

 # Getting Started with lab